Assessing the Distance for Probing the Nuclear Equation of State with Supernova Gravitational Waves: Introduction

-GW emission in CCSNe primarily originates from PNS oscillations \citep{Murphy09Model, mueller:13, Yakunin15GW, radice:19gw}.
-In slowly rotating models, these oscillations are excited by convection and SASI \citep{radice:19gw, Andresen17Gravitational, Mezzacappa23Core, Vartanyan23Gravitational}.
+Rotation plays a crucial role in shaping both the dynamics and GW emission of CCSNe.
+In non-rotating or slowly rotating models, convection and SASI generate GWs and also excite oscillations of the proto–neutron star, which produce the dominant GW signal \citep{Murphy09Model, mueller:13, Yakunin15GW, radice:19gw, radice:19gw, Andresen17Gravitational, Mezzacappa23Core, Vartanyan23Gravitational}.
 In rotating models, core collapse becomes asymmetric due to centrifugal deformation.
 The bounce produces a strong, short-duration GW signal, referred to as the rotating bounce signal \citep{Dimmelmeier07, Fuller15SNseismology}.
 In sufficiently rapidly rotating models, non-axisymmetric instabilities can develop, causing the PNS to deform into a non-axisymmetric shape over multiple rotation periods \cite{Scheidegger08}.
 This results in sustained GW emission over many cycles, potentially producing a strong and detectable signal \citep{Shibagaki20new}.
 Additionally, when neutrino emission is anisotropic, the resulting asymmetric energy flux varies with angle and produces a time-dependent quadrupole moment, which in turn generates GWs at lower frequencies \citep{mueller:97, Choi24GW}.
 Asymmetric shock propagation \citep{mueller:13} and, if present, jets \citep{Birnholtz13GW_jet, Gottlieb23Jetted, Soker23GWJJ} can both contribute additional low-frequency GW emission below $\sim 100$ Hz.

 A quark-deconfinement phase transition in the PNS core, if it occurs, may cause a pressure drop, resulting in a mini-collapse to a more compact state.
 In rapidly rotating models, this can excite quasi-radial and quadrupole modes of the PNS \citep{abdikamalov:09}, while in slowly rotating models, it can couple to the flow asphericities \citep{zha:20, Kuroda22}, enhancing GW emission.